Emergent Universe as an interaction in the dark sector: Discussions

 \section{Discussions}

-In the present letter a Universe that presents a particular interaction in the dark sector has been analysed.
-It was found that with an interaction which depends of the scale factor of the form $Q=-\sqrt{B}a^{-3r}(2A+\sqrt{B}a^{-3r})$, with a barotropic equation of state in the dark sector, $p=(\gamma-1)\rho$, can cast a flat Emergent Universe solution that was already presented in \cite{Muk}.
-However, it should be emphasized that the this Emergent Universe solutions was obtained in these references by using a non-linear equation of state, which is a particular case of the Chaplying gas, and not with the interactions described by us.
+In the present letter a Universe that presents a particular interaction in the dark sector has been analyzed.
+It was found that, when the interaction depends on the scale factor as $Q=-\sqrt{B}a^{-3r}(2A+\sqrt{B}a^{-3r})$, and when the dark sector is characterized by a barotropic equation of state $p=(\gamma-1)\rho$, then the flat Emergent Universe solution that was already presented in \cite{Muk} appears.
+However, it should be emphasized that these Emergent Universe solutions were obtained in these references by using a non-linear equation of state, which is a particular case of the Chaplying gas, and not with the interactions considered by us.
+So our result can be considered as original.
+The reason for which we analyzed this particular interaction and no others is because we have found that this can cast the solution of an Emergent Universe \cite{Paul1}, \cite{Ghose}.
+Interactions with $\gamma_x\neq0$, together with different interactions or models with variable $\Lambda$ such as those studied in \cite{Sola4}, \cite{Sola5} will be considered in a separate work.

-The comparison with observational data was carried out by considering the parameter values $r=1/2$ and $r=1/3$, and the remaining cosmic set of parameters has been constrained by using the updated Hubble data and the severe bounds for dark energy found at early times.
-We have shown that both models interpolates between a cold dark matter regime and a De Sitter phase in the asymptotic future.
+The comparison with observational data was carried out by considering the parameter values $r=1/2$ and $r=1/3$, and the remaining cosmic set of parameters has been constrained by using the updated Hubble data, the JLA supernova data and the severe bounds for dark energy found at early times.
+We have shown that both models interpolate between a cold dark matter regime and a De Sitter phase in the asymptotic future.